castai/docs/docs/guides/ingress.md

 # Exposing your app to the internet

-Having your CAST AI hosted application available on the internet is done in a conventional Kubernetes way: by deploying an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+Making your CAST AI hosted application available on the internet is done in the conventional Kubernetes way: by deploying an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 CAST AI clusters are automatically provisioned with: